jeffsecor/InsightFaces/FacialInsight.md

 ![Common Topics](https://github.com/jeffsecor/InsightFaces/blob/master/commonTopics.png)

+These will be the target categories for our machine learning model.

 ## Clustering Faces
+The goal is now to input a group of faces as the data and the project topic as the target variable.
+This is not like conventional facial clustering, because we are not trying to cluster images that are similar, but rather we need to find a metric (or metrics) that can be used to cluster each topic group.
+Based on the work done above, we have about 350 assigned topics.
+We will use these as our training/testing data.

-To save the faces to a location on disk, let's run this snippet of code from above with a bit of additional code using the **urllib** package.
+First, save the faces to a location on disk using the **urllib** package.
 The **[-4:]** takes the file extension from the url and appends it to the filename for proper extension handling.
 ```python
 import urllib.request
 import os